harvard-library/rsolr-librarycloud/README.md

 ## License

 RSolr::Europeana is Licensed under the EUPL V.1.1.;
-RSolr::LibraryCloud is Licensed under
+RSolr::LibraryCloud is Licensed under GNU GPL v.
+2

-For full details, see [LICENSE.md](LICENSE.md).
+For full details, see TODO: add License.md